- Normative Language Policy: Ethics, Politics, Principles

 , Springer, 2015).

 Journal Articles- Sound Reasoning: Why Accent Bias Matters for Democratic Theory.
 Journal of Politics (conditionally accepted, with Matteo Bonotti).

 - Language Barriers and Epistemic Injustice in Healthcare Settings.
 Bioethics (forthcoming).

-- The Ethics of Boycotting as Collective Anti-Normalization.
-Journal of Applied Philosophy (forthcoming).
+- The Ethics of Boycotting as Collective Anti-Normalisation.
+Journal of Applied Philosophy (early view).

 - Language and the Limits of Justice.
 Language Policy and Political Theory: special issue of the Journal of Multilingual and Multicultural Development, 38(7), 645-657 (2017).

 - Tongue-Tied: Rawls, Political Philosophy and Metalinguistic Awareness, the American Political Science Review (with Matteo Bonotti), 100(4), 798-811 (2016).

 - Parity in the Plural: Language and Complex Equality.
 Linguistic Equality: special issue of Language Problems and Language Planning 39(3), 283-297 (2015).

 - Normative Language Policy: Interface and Interfences.
 Language Policy and Political Theory: special issue of Language Policy 13(4), 301-315 (2014).

 - Language, Rights and the Language of Language Rights: The Need for a New Conceptual Framework in the Political Theory of Language Policy.
 Journal of Language and Politics 10(3): 236-256 (2011).